What is Earlobe Reconstruction?

-For isolated ear lobe reduction, the procedure is usually performed in an office setting with local anesthesia or mild oral sedation.
-The procedure addresses elongation of the ear lobe that occurs over time and in particularly for women who have worn very heavy earrings.
+For isolated earlobe reconstruction, reduction, and repair, the procedure is usually performed in an office setting with local anesthesia or mild oral sedation.

-The risks and complications includes some numbness of the area after surgery, although we have never seen persisting numbness.
+The potential risks and complications include some numbness of the area after surgery, although we have never seen persistent numbness.
 The very rare patient can develop a reactive scar which may need to be treated.
 We have never an infection.
-Our bias is to be conservative in all aesthetic surgery and on rare occasions patient return seeking some additional reduction in the size of the lobe, but this is an uncommon occurrence.
+Our bias is to be conservative in all aesthetic surgery and on rare occasions patients return seeking some additional reduction in the size of the lobe, but this is an uncommon occurrence.